jacob-ian/do-ddns/README.md

 ```

 ## License
-This repository uses the Apache License.
+This repository uses the Apache License 2.0.